A faster subquadratic algorithm for finding outlier correlations: Corollaries

 Let us apply the approximate detection algorithm in Theorem~\ref{thm:main}.
 To parameterize the algorithm, take $\Delta=1/(1-\delta)$ and $\gamma=1/(2\Delta+1)$.
 Observe in particular that both $\Delta$ and $\gamma$ depend only on the constants $\delta$ and $\epsilon$, and do not depend on $\rho$ or $\tau$.
 Mimic the analysis in the proof of Corollary~\ref{cor:omega} to obtain from \eqref{eq:main-bound} for all large enough $k$ the running time bound

-Observe furthermore that within the same time bound \eqref{eq:tau-time-2} we can run the approximate detection algorithm recursively $O(\log\log n)$ times on any one pair of blocks marked by the algorithm to find at least one inner product $\bra a_{J_1},b_{J_2}\ket$ with absolute value at least $\rho d$, and hence the set $S=J_1\oplus J_2$, w.h.p.
+Observe furthermore that within the same time bound \eqref{eq:tau-time-2} we can run the approximate detection algorithm recursively $O(\log\log n)$ times on any one pair of blocks marked by the algorithm to find at least one inner product $\bra a_{J_1},b_{J_2}\ket$ with absolute value at least $\rho d$, and hence the set $S=J_1\oplus J_2$ with probability $1-o(1)$.
 Here we have of course conditioned on both events (a) and (b) above.

-Suppose now that (a) fails.
-Then (b) still happens with probability $1-o(1)$, so the approximate detection algorithm will, w.h.p., mark no pair of blocks consisting only of inner products with distribution $\mathrm{Bin}_{\pm 1}(d,1/2)$.
-Thus we can detect that the algorithm fails (no pair of blocks is marked) and draw more examples as necessary to boost the success probability of the algorithm.
+The time bound also allows us to increase the odds of success to $1-o(1)$ by performing $O(\log\log n)$ repetitions of the approximate detection algorithm, each time with new $d$ examples.
+Indeed, since the input is stochastic in nature, we have that (a) fails at most at probability $(3/4)^{\log\log n}$.
+Likewise, from \eqref{eq:binprob}, we have the bound $O(n^{-1/2})$ on the failure probability of (b).
+Hence, by the union bound, the total probability of input that causes the approximate detection algorithm to fail is bounded by $(3/4)^{\log\log n}+\frac{\log\log n}{n^{-1/2}} \to 0$, so the \emph{input} enables us to correctly detect the parity with probability $1-o(1)$.
+It should also be noted that due to randomness in the approximate detection algorithm itself, the \emph{algorithm} also succeeds with probability $1-o(1)$.